1968 Polish political crisis: Consequences of the events of 1968

 The Fifth Congress of the PZPR took place in November, under Gomułka' s active lead.
 His position was confirmed.
 The gathering, numerically dominated by the supporters of Moczar, was maneuvered into complying with Gomułka faction's personnel decisions.
 The party now had 2.1 million members (only 40% were workers), after the recent purging of over 230,000.
 The Jewish activists were gone, but many other veterans remained, as the generational change in the communist leadership was beginning to take place.
 Gomułka was able to rule with his few close associates until December 1970, but his prestige suffered in Poland, abroad, and among the Soviet and other Eastern Bloc leaders.

 A consequence of the protest events and their repercussions was the alienation of the regime from the leftist intelligentsia, who were disgusted at the official promotion of antisemitism and the adoption of nationalistic rhetoric.
 Many Polish intellectuals opposed the government campaign, often openly.
 Another effect was the activity by Polish emigrants to the West in organizations that encouraged opposition within Poland.

 The alienation of Polish intelligentsia had a long afterlife and eventually contributed to the downfall of the communist dictatorship: the 1968 events were a turning point in the ideological evolution of those who would challenge the system in the years to come.
 Jacek Kuroń, for example, twice a party member and an activist imprisoned for his participation in the 1968 events, later played important roles in the Workers' Defence Committee and the Solidarity workers' movement.
 The events of 1968, preceded by those in 1956 and followed by those of 1970, 1976 and 1980, showed that Poland, with its strong nationalist traditions, a civil society, and the powerful Catholic Church, was the source of instability and weakness in the Eastern Bloc.
 The dangers presented to the PZPR by the "reactionary" coalition of 1968, against which some had already warned back then, turned out not to be imaginary, but their realization took another two decades.

 The antisemitic, anti-intellectual and anti-student campaign damaged Poland's reputation, particularly in the West.
 Despite the worldwide condemnation of the March 1968 repressions, for many years the communist governments would not admit the antisemitic nature of the "anti-Zionist" campaign, though some newspapers published critical articles.
 In February and March 1988, the Polish communist government announced official apologies for the antisemitic excesses of 1968: first in Israel at a conference on Polish Jewry, and then in a statement printed in Trybuna Ludu.
-A Central Committee report even suggested an introduction of double citizenship to improve relations with the Jews who left Poland.
+A Central Committee report even suggested an introduction of dual citizenship to improve relations with the Jews who left Poland.